-Video conferencing is not new but in high demand in the current situation as most of us working from home.
+Video conferencing is not new but is in high demand in the current situation as most of us work from home.

 How do you get in touch with your teams?

-Are you still having a meeting with your team, client?
+Are you still having a meeting with your team or client?

 I guess, yes.